On Closed-Form Expressions for the Fisher-Rao Distance: Continuous Distributions

 \subsection{Extreme-value distributions}

-Extreme-value distributions~\cite{kotz2000} are limit distribution for the maxima (or minima) of a sequence of independent and identically distributed random variables.
+Extreme-value distributions~\cite{kotz2000} are limit distribution for the maxima (or minima) of a sequence of i.i.d. random variables.
 They are usually considered to be of one of three families, all of which can be described in the form of the generalised extreme-value distributions:

 where $\sigma>0$, $\xi\in\R$, and

 for $\mu\in\R$.
 Note that $t(x,\xi)$ is continuous on $\xi=0$, for every $x\in\R$.
 When $\xi=0$, the support of \eqref{eq:generalised-extreme-value} is $x\in\R$, and it is called type I or \emph{Gumbel-type} distribution; when $\xi>0$, the support is $x \in \left[\mu-\frac{\sigma}{\xi},\ +\infty\right[$, and it is called type II or \emph{Fréchet-type} distribution; when $\xi<0$, the support is $x \in \left]-\infty,\ \mu-\frac{\sigma}{\xi}\right]$, and it is called type III or \emph{Weibull-type} distribution.
 Therefore, in general, these distributions are parametrised by the triple $(\mu,\sigma,\xi) \in \R \times \R^*_+ \times \R$.
 Instead of treating the three-dimensional manifold of generalised extreme-value distributions in full generality~\cite{prescott1980,taylor2019}, for which no closed-form expression for the Fisher--Rao is available, we consider the usual two-dimensional versions of them, following~\cite{oller1987}.